 After working up an appetite, head to the quaint St Anne’s to be spoilt for dining options or enjoy a picnic on one of the Island’s stunning beaches.
 Afternoons are best spent on long unspoilt coastal walks visiting historic forts scattered across the landscape or, in summer months, by taking a scenic train ride on the charming Alderney railway.

 How to get from Guernsey to Alderney: You can fly to Alderney from Guernsey in 20 minutes using the Aurigny Air Services.
-Alternatively, you can travel by ferry from St Peter Port with the Little Ferry Company with a journey time of around 60 minutes.
+Alternatively, you can travel by ferry from St Peter Port with the Little Ferry Company, offering a daily service in the summer, with a journey time of around 60 minutes.

 Guernsey alone is a fantastic location, yet the islands really add to Guernsey’s charm with each of their unique qualities and appeal.
-Book your ferry over to Guernsey and discover the beauty of the islands for yourself.
+Book your ferry over to Guernsey for a short break or holiday and discover the beauty of the islands for yourself.